alvineebai/Alvine-kubernetes/05-service/readme.md

 ## The Service

-Since pods are ephemeral (can be created and destroyed at any moment), their IP addresses cannot be relied on for communication, that’s where the service resource comes in the picture.
-Service provides a single IP address and port for a set of Pods, it can load-balance across them and do health checks.
+Since **pods are ephemeral** (can be created and destroyed at any moment), their IP addresses cannot be relied on for communication, that’s where the service resource comes in the picture.
+Service provides a single **IP address and port** for a set of Pods, it can **load-balance** across them and do **health checks**.

 **Note**: This practice can be done on **Killercoda kubernetes playgrounds**